choeffer/360pibot/docs/intro.rst

 which provides a WLAN Hotspot, see remote_pin_ and pi_hotspot_ .
 So, the robot can freely move with a powerbank attached and does not have to be connected to a monitor, keyboard and mouse while controling/programming it.
 The possibillity of remote controling the Raspberry Pis GPIOs is a big advantage of the used pigpio_ module.
-It is also possible use the modules on the Raspberry Pi itself and connect to it over VNC, see VNC_ .
+It is also possible to use the modules on the Raspberry Pi itself and connect to it over VNC, see VNC_ .
 For both ways, executing the code on the Raspberry Pi itself or remote on a laptop/computer to control the Raspberry Pis GPIOs, no modifications have to be made in the source code, it